Algorhythm-proj/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to GitHub!
 ---

+# This is GitHub

+<p>Hello everyone, this is the testing page</p>